haunguyenphuc1110/cinema-management-system/README.md

-# cinema-management-system
+# README #
-Final project for Software Engineering Suject
+This is project using Java for Cinema Management System in Software Engineering Subject